AIA Portland, Merit Award

 Excellence in Concrete Awards, Oregon and Aggregate Producers Association, Finalist

-Treehouse is a seven-story, 69-unit, multi-family apartment building located on a steep forested site on the Marquam Hill campus of the Oregon Health & Science University (OHSU) in Portland.
+Treehouse is a seven-story, 69-unit, multi-family apartment building located on a steep forested site on the Marquam Hill campus of the Oregon Health and Science University (OHSU) in Portland.
 The project program provides housing for OHSU staff, students, and affiliates who are interested in a live/work/no-commute lifestyle, as well as a new retail destination on the ground floor.

 The design bridges the urban and topographical qualities of the campus by placing the building as an “in the round” object in the forest.
 Instead of cutting into the hill, the building form is carved to follow the landscape.
 From the interior entry lobby, the experience of the forested landscape is framed.
 From the exterior, the building connects the upper level bridge entry to the lower level retail and rain garden landscape and deck that mitigates all stormwater runoff.